Richard Henning: Archbishop of Boston

 On August 5, 2024, Francis named Henning to succeed Seán Patrick O'Malley as archbishop of Boston.
 When asked in August 2024 about the sexual abuse scandal in the Catholic Church, Henning replied;“If there are Catholics who are scandalized, I understand why they’re scandalized.
 It’s scandalous and certainly painful for me over the course of my life.
 But it has not made me lose my faith in God or my faith in the possibility of reconciliation and new life, even in the midst of what may feel devastating.
 So I would say to them that if I have failed you, if a leader in their Church has failed you, I’m so sorry, but God has not failed you."Henning was installed as archbishop in Boston on October 31, 2024.
 He is fluent in Spanish and Italian and literate in French, Greek, and Hebrew.

 In his first six months as archbishop, Henning said that he had "been on probably more than a dozen college campuses," and "there has been something remarkable happening among the college students" regarding their interest in Catholicism.
-He posited that Pope Leo XIX would be able to "receive what is happening among the youth and amplify it."
+He posited that Pope Leo XIV would be able to "receive what is happening among the youth and amplify it."

 In 2025, Henning led a multi-day Eucharistic procession by boat, visiting several parish communities along the North Shore of Massachusetts Bay.
 Henning cited the difficulty in bringing the people of the diocese together and wanting to bring the eucharist to people as motivations for the procession.
-He suggested that eucharistic devotion is one factor driving increased interest in Catholicism in the archdiocese among college students and young adults.
+He suggested that Eucharistic devotion is one factor driving increased interest in Catholicism in the archdiocese among college students and young adults.

 In June 2025, Henning received the pallium from Pope Leo XIV at a ceremony in Rome.
 Henning said he felt like a "deer in the headlights" as he approached Leo.
 He said the ceremony was a moment of being "taken possession of... by the life of the church," and that he would return to Boston with a "sense of renewal."

 Views

 Abortion

 Regarding abortion, Henning said he opposes it because all human life is sacred.The question I always have to ask is, if the child in the womb is not human, then what is it?”
 There’s a truth here that needs space at the table, too, and for us, as Catholics, it’s really important that we keep standing up for that, and I will certainly do that.

+In 2026, Henning, along with the other bishops in Massachusetts Edgar da Cunha, Robert J. McManus, and William D. Byrne, released a statement opposing the ultimately-successful legislative effort to remove limits to late-term abortion in Massachusetts.
+The statement said that the proposed legislation was "a radical measure which is gravely immoral," and quoted from the Gospel of Matthew, "'whatsoever you do to the least of these you do to me.'"